samcottle/notes/docslikecode.md

 Is how you "stash" changes if you're not ready to commit yet.
 You can resume working on a stash by "popping" it.
 They don't typically use names, but you can add them with `git stash save "stash-name"`.

 ### Merging branches
 Easiest to do this using a GUI tool (GitHub, etc), by creating a pull request.
-The two ways to do this:
+The two ways to do this using a GUI:
 1. Merge pull request: Every commit on the new branch becomes a commit on the original branch (i.e. Master).
 2. Squash and merge pull request: Simplifies the history by *squashing* down all the commits on the new branch into one commit on the original branch (i.e. Master).

+Can also be done using the command line using the commands `git diff` and `git merge`.